 At the moment finance is surely the biggest obstacle as far as independent movies go and even for an experienced filmmaker your reputation or your good ideas are way down on the list when it comes to getting your project financed.

 We were spoiled over the last few years with relatively easy access to production funding but it changed and for the better, I think.
 You now have to be very aware of the market dynamics, audience behaviour, target audience needs and the needs on the various platforms.

 You need to be able to do realistic sales forecasts based on the performance of similar films and films starring your lead actors in order to put a realistic value on the project.
 If you can’t do this, find somebody who can.
 All the normal obstacles like time pressure, budget constraints, actor availability, location restrictions and the rest will always be there, even if you have a hundred million dollars.
 It is par for the course.

 Our biggest obstacle on Dominee Tienie once the production started was TIME.
 We could only afford to shoot for 15 days.
-Looking back on it now it was a blessing because the lack of production time lead to a very intense and fruitful pre-production after which crew and cast was super pre-pared.
+Looking back on it now it was a blessing because the lack of production time leads to very intense and fruitful pre-production after which the crew and cast were super prepared.

 I have been working on a few things over the last 18 months but I don’t know which will happen first.
 What I can tell you is that I’ll be focusing more on directing for the immediate future.